eliminmax/eambfc/README.md

 * [x] remove unused macros and definitions from header files
 * [x] account for umask when creating a file
 * [x] delete output file if compilation fails
+* [x] better command-line interface for the compiler
+* [x] add the ability to compile multiple source files in one run

 #### In Progress